 Do you need a visa?

-Do you need to apply beforehand?: No
+Do you need to apply beforehand?
+Yes, only for departures.

 At Hong Kong International Airport, the automated lanes are called the e-Channel service.